n0ctaneteam/.github/profile/README.md

 - **N0ctane._.Dev**
 - **anagh.exe**
-> waiting for more like.. you ?
+> waiting for more people... someone like... you ?

 ---